 Like all things, given a bit of purposeful attention, compassion has the power to grow and evolve.
 What begins as a simple feeling inside of a child’s heart can morph into a desire to help others.
 That desire can turn into an idea.
 And that idea can blossom into acts that transform lives for the better.

-My 12-year old daughter, Kendall, recently exampled how a sense of empathy can mature into something larger over time.
+My 12-year old daughter, Kendall, recently provided a great example of how a strong sense of empathy can mature into something greater over time.

-Kendall’s fierce battle with, and victory over anxiety was no secret in our social circles and so it was not surprising when we began to get inquiries from other parents about our experience.
-Apparently, a few other children in the community were having similar issues and their parents wanted to know more about how Kendall had overcome her problems.
-They wondered if she might speak to their children about her own experiences, peer-to-peer.
-Of course, Kendall happily obliged.
+Kendall’s fierce battle with –and ultimately, victory– over severe anxiety was no secret in our social circles.
+So it was not surprising when we began to get inquiries from other parents about our experience.
+Apparently, several other children in our local community were having similar issues and their parents wanted to learn more about how Kendall had overcome her problems.
+They wondered if she might agree to speak with their children about her own experiences, peer-to-peer.
+Of course, Kendall understood and happily obliged.

-Finally, after a third request from yet another teacher, Kendall came up with an idea: What if she created a support program for any and all new 6th graders who might be experiencing anxiety over the daunting transition into middle school?
-She, more than anyone understood these challenges and how to deal with them.
-And so, “Ask Me Anything” was born.
-Kendall came up with the idea; the name; thought through the mission, goals and structure of the organization; and then created a powerpoint to present to her school.
+Finally, after the third request from yet another teacher, Kendall came up with an idea: What if she created a support program for any and all new 6th graders who might be experiencing anxiety over the daunting transition into middle school?

 I am sharing Kendall’s powerpoint here.
-It is an easy program to duplicate and apply at any school, and doesn’t require that that peer volunteers have to had suffered from anxiety.
-It’s simply about being on call to provide support and encouragement to anyone who may need it.
+It is an easy program to duplicate and apply at any school and doesn’t require that that peer volunteers have to had to suffer from anxiety, themselves.
+It’s simply about being on-call to provide support and encouragement to anyone who may need it.

-And, if this is what compassion can develop into by age 12, what might it become in another 5 years … or 20?
+If this is what compassion can develop into by age 12, what might it become in another 5 years … or 20?